NH67 six-lane Karur to Coimbatore expressway should be for every Indian

 7. Less Traffic, Less Revenue for NHAI

 2200 crores is planned for the newly proposed road and the newly planned road will attract very low traffic.
-To be invested money is in commensurable.
-And the newly proposed road will not address the current burning need of the people.
+To be invested money is in not commensurable.
+And the newly proposed road will not address the current burning needs of the people.

 Implement the already approved and partially worked on six-lane proposal (widening the existing road) which connects all townships from Coimbatore to Karur (Palladam, Pongalur, Avinashipalayam, Kankeyam, and Vellakovil).